mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 >Use the data supplied in the [Zeek JSON logs](https://downloads.elfu.org/http.log.gz) to identify the IP addresses of attackers poisoning Santa's flight mapping software.
 [Block the 100 offending sources of information to guide Santa's sleigh through the attack](https://srf.elfu.org/).
 Submit the Route ID ("RID") success value that you're given.
 For hints on achieving this objective, please visit the Sleigh Shop and talk with Wunorse Openslae.

 After talking to Wunorse Openslae, we understand that this last challenge actually has two steps:
-* The first step is to manage to log into the [Sleigh Route Finder Admin Console]((https://srf.elfu.org/)
+* The first step is to manage to log into the [Sleigh Route Finder Admin Console](https://srf.elfu.org/)
 * The second step will be to identify the IP of attackers (there should be 100 IPs), and block them

 Wunorse advises us to use `jq` to go through the logs.
 I guess it's possible to complete this challenge only using `jq`, but as there will be some "complex" queries to do, I'd rather use a tool I know.
-So let's stick with `python` for this last challenge!
+So let's stick with Python for this last challenge!

 After looking at the logs (and especially at the different values of the field `uri`), we can see roughly three different categories of requests:
 * people using an API (`uri` starts with `/api/weather`), to either GET or POST some weather data;
 * people trying to access random stuff (and receiving an HTTP status code 404 as a response)
 * people logging in or out, or accessing existing resources

 Another thing that might strike you quickly is that most of the IPs are used only once!
 As a first step, we'd like to get the logs of someone who managed to log-in, then to perform some actions.
 So we expect to see at least a couple of IPs with two requests (one to `/api/login`, and one to something else).
-Let's try to list the IPs used in several requests:
+Let's try to list the IPs at least twice:

 {% highlight python %}
 import json